kulkarni-sahil/la_scrapper/test_push_notification.md

-This file is to test push notification to slack
+This file is to test push notification to slack for new python code